 On the DD screening document, code current services as ICF/DD community #28 with a risk status of 01: Person is at risk of ICF/DD placement.

-Authorizations through Service Agreements are required for the following:
+Service Authorizations (SA) are required for the following:

 Refer to the ICF/DD Systems Manual for:

-DHS governs the authorization of special needs rate exceptions for very dependent persons with special needs residing in an ICF/DD.
-Once a request is approved, a vendor and recipient specific service agreement and approval letter are generated and sent to the provider.
-Billing codes on the approved service agreement are as follows:
+DHS governs the authorization of special needs rate exceptions for very dependent people with special needs residing in an ICF/DD.
+Once a request is approved, a provider and member specific SA are generated and sent to the provider.
+Billing codes on the approved SA are as follows:

 Special Needs Rate Exceptions for the Developmental Disabilities (DD) Waiver

-The county cannot negotiate an individual rate for a recipient that is different from the established DT&H rates unless authorization is received from DHS in accordance with Rule 186 criteria.
-Recipients who receive a rate exception are considered to have the same level of need as recipients who reside in an ICF/DD.
-There is allowance for additional dollars to be available a maximum of 12 months to allow a recipient to continue to receive DT&H services.
+The county cannot negotiate an individual rate for a member that is different from the established DT&H rates unless authorization is received from DHS in accordance with Rule 186 criteria.
+Members who receive a rate exception are considered to have the same level of need as members who reside in an ICF/DD.
+There is allowance for additional dollars to be available a maximum of 12 months to allow a member to continue to receive DT&H services.

 MHCP grants final approval and will override the rate file on the service agreement for the person who receives the special needs rate exception.
 Counties do not have the ability to override the rate file.

-Day Training and Habilitation Services (DT&H): These are services related to a person's employment or work, self-care, communication skills, socialization, community orientation, transportation needs, emotional development, development of adaptive behavior, cognitive development, and physical mobility.
-It includes training, supervision assistance, and other support activities designed and implemented in accordance with a persons individual service plan to help that person attain and maintain the highest level of independence, productivity, and integration into the community where the person lives and works.
-The ISP for each person requiring a 24-hour plan of care must provide services during the day outside the residence unless otherwise specified in their plan.
+Day Training and Habilitation Services (DT&H): Services related to a person's employment or work, self-care, communication skills, socialization, community orientation, transportation needs, emotional development, development of adaptive behavior, cognitive development, and physical mobility.
+It includes training, supervision assistance, and other support activities designed and implemented in accordance with a person’s individual service plan to help that person attain and maintain the highest level of independence, productivity and integration into the community where the person lives and works.
+The ISP for each person requiring a 24-hour plan of care must provide services during the day outside the residence unless otherwise specified in the plan.

-Developmental Disability (DD): Severe, chronic disability attributable to mental/physical impairment, which manifests before age 22 years and is likely to continue indefinitely.
+Developmental Disability (DD): Severe, chronic disability attributable to mental or physical impairment, which manifests before age 22 and is likely to continue indefinitely.
 The disability results in substantial limitations in three or more of the following areas: self-care, receptive and expressive language, learning, mobility, self-direction, capacity for independent living and economic self-sufficiency as well as the continuous need for individually planned and coordinated services.

 Developmental Disabilities (DD) Waiver: The DD Waiver provides funding for home and community-based services for children and adults with developmental disabilities.
-Assessed waiver service needs, as identified in the persons service plan, may be provided in a persons own home, in his/her biological or adoptive familys home, in a relatives home (e.g., sibling, aunt, grandparent, etc.), in a family foster care home or corporate foster care home.
+Assessed waiver service needs, as identified in the person’s service plan, may be provided in a person’s own home, in his or her biological or adoptive family’s home, in a relative’s home (for example, sibling, aunt, grandparent), in a family foster care home or corporate foster care home.